OpenCageData/address-formatting/README.md

 * `replace:` regex that operates on the input values, useful for removing bureaucratic cruft like "London Borough of ".
 Note if you define the regex starting with format _X=_, for example _city=_ it should operate only on values with that key
 * `postformat_replace:` regex that operates on the final output
+* `add_component:` with a value of the form `component=XXXX`
+* `change_country:` change the country value of the input, useful for dependent territories.
+Can include a substitution like `$state` so that that component value is then inserted into the new country value.
+See `testcases/countries/sh.yaml` for an example.
+* `use_country:` use the formating configuration of another country, useful for dependent territories to avoid duplicating configuration

 ### The future